davewibisono/catalyst-neuro/content/blog/bridging-continents-catalystneuro-at-the-african-brain-data-science-academy.md

 ---
-title: "Bridging Continents: CatalystNeuro at the African Brain Data Science Academy"
+title: CatalystNeuro at the African Brain Data Science Academy
 layout: blog_single
 description: Learn about our involvement with outreach to African neuroscience students through the African Brain Data Network.